Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Intense physical exercise can lead to significant fluid losses, which will prompt the body to signal thirst responses.

-What to do: It is important to ingest plenty of fluids during and after working out to prevent dehydration.
+How to treat: It is important to ingest plenty of fluids during and after working out to prevent dehydration.
 You should opt for electrolyte solutions, like mineral water or Gatorade to replenish electrolytes loss through perspiration.

 4. Diabetes mellitus